zxgvfx/mcp-atlassian/README.md

 <details> <summary>Using Docker</summary>

-If you've built the Docker image, use this configuration:
+If you're using the Docker image, use this configuration:

 **Method 1: Using Environment Variables**